jamesfkane/jameskane-recipes/README.md

 # jamescapen-recipes
-AutoPkg Recipes mainly of the .jamf variety.
+AutoPkg recipes mainly of the .jamf variety.